mohsin-ashraf/personal-msds/todayIlearned.md

 Caution: This timeline is tailored for **@mohsin-ashraf** and might not be suitable for everyone.

+## Day 38 | May 8 2020 | Friday
+Today I completed the certification of deep learning specialization part three by completing all the required assignments and quizzes.
+The relevant certificate can be found [here](https://www.coursera.org/account/accomplishments/certificate/KBJ9H37EG6RL)

 ## Day 37 | May 7 2020 | Thursday
 Today I completed the certification of deep learning specialization part two by completing all the required assignments and quizzes.
 The relevant certificate can be found [here](https://www.coursera.org/account/accomplishments/certificate/JKHPHS87S7M4)